Is Guy Fawkes still relevant to Kiwis?

 “I only know him out of V for Vendetta” – Chad Merriman

-One student, Olivia Ludbrook had “no idea” why kiwis still celebrated Guy Fawkes.
+One student, Olivia Ludbrook said she had “no idea” about the history of Guy Fawkes.

 “Some guy committed a crime that later got celebrated” – Julia Bartley